smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 **Note**: You should add the corresponding LINK token to your MetaMask account first:
 ![Metamask Add Tokens Screens](/images/contract-devs/metamask-1.png)

-If you enounter any issues, make sure to check you copied the address of the correct network:
+If you encounter any issues, make sure to check you copied the address of the correct network:
 ![Metamask Verify Contracts Screen](/images/contract-devs/metamask-2.png)

 # 7. How do I test `rollDice`?